hpsniper/HttpLogMonitor/README.md

 `LogCreator.java` and `TestLogCreator.java` are just utility files to add random common log formatted entries to the `/basiclogfile.log` during testing of the `MainApplication.java`

 There exist 2 test files inside `/monitors` for testing `MostSectionHitsForDuration` and `TotalHitsAboveWatermark`

+### Possible Improvements

+Things that could improve this project
+* Adding transactions in the monitors as access to variables from `run()` and `processEvent(HttpEvent event)` could happen at the same time and pose race conditions.
+* Ideally sending HttpEvents to the monitors would be done by some kind of message broker, rather than called explicitly from the `TailListener`
+* Just using System.out.println to manifest the information isn't ideal.
+* Currently the monitors don't look at the requests timestamps at all to determine when things are happening.
+They just go by when they receive the processEvent.
+They should look at timestamps to be able to handle events that happened in the past.
+* Storage of these alerts and events would be necessary to facilitate queries on past events and monitoring as it happened, not as it was learned about by the monitor